 - (9) Appeals: A student adversely affected by the regulations or their application has a right to appeal in accordance with the Faculty's Academic Appeals Procedure (Appeal Policies and Procedures are available in the Associate Dean's Office) with a further right of appeal to the Academic Appeals Committee of General Faculties Council (see §23.8).
 However, remedies granted on such further appeal shall not be inconsistent with the Faculty's regulations published herein. - (10) Viva voce (oral) examination: All students seeking the degree of LLB may be required by the Faculty to pass a viva voce examination at the end of their last year.
 Such an examination would be of general character covering the work of the three years of the Law program.

-86.2 Moot Court The Faculty of Law runs an extensive Moot Court program designed to give students experience in the preparation and presentation of cases at trial and on appeal, in interviewing and counseling clients and in Aboriginal dispute resolution contexts.
+86.2 Moot Court

+The Faculty of Law runs an extensive Moot Court program designed to give students experience in the preparation and presentation of cases at trial and on appeal, in interviewing and counseling clients and in Aboriginal dispute resolution contexts.
 Students in first-year Law are required to argue a moot case in constitutional law as part of their small section program.
-The moot takes place in the Winter Term.
+The moot takes place in the second term.
 Grading is based on written (factum preparation) and oral advocacy.
 In second and third year, students may participate in the competitive mooting program.
 There are four main groups of competitive moots: the appellate advocacy moots, the trial moots, the client counseling competition and the Aboriginal law moot.
 Course credit is offered for moot participation.
 A professor is assigned to each moot as an advisor.
 Students are graded on their written and oral advocacy.

 Students are selected for the appellate advocacy moots through the inhouse Brimacombe Selection Round Moot, held each fall.
 Students are allocated to the moot teams based on their ranking in the moot, their preferences and the restrictions on participation for the competitive moots.
-There are six appellate advocacy moots: the Jessup Moot (an international law moot); the Laskin Moot (a national, bilingual moot); the Gale Moot (a national moot typically in constitutional or criminal law); the Canadian Corporate/Securities Law Moot; the Clinton J Ford Moot (an in-house moot, open to third-year students) and the Alberta Court of Appeal Moot (a competition between the Universities of Alberta and Calgary, open to second-year students).
-Students are selected for Western Canada Trial Moot (a trial advocacy moot involving law schools in British Columbia, Alberta, Saskatchewan and Manitoba) through the in-house Coughlan Moot, held in the Fall Term.
-If the team places in the top three at the Western Canada Trial Moot, the team will compete in the National Trial Moot.
+There are five appellate advocacy moots: the Jessup Moot (an international law moot); the Laskin Moot (a national, bilingual moot); the Gale Moot (a national moot typically in constitutional or criminal law); the Clinton J Ford Moot (an in-house moot, open to third-year students) and the Alberta Challenge Cup Moot (a competition between the Universities of Alberta and Calgary, open to second-year students).

+Students are selected for Western Canada Trial Moot (a trial advocacy moot involving law schools in British Columbia, Alberta, Saskatchewan and Manitoba) through the in-house Coughlan Moot, held in the first term.

 Students are selected for the Client Counseling Competition, an international competition under the auspices of the American Bar Association, through an in-house competition.

-86.3 Graduate Programs The Faculty of Law offers graduate programs leading to a master's degree and a postgraduate diploma in laws.
+86.3 Graduate Programs

+The Faculty of Law offers graduate programs leading to a master's degree and a postgraduate diploma in laws.
 The Faculty also offers a program of joint study with the Faculty of Business leading to a combined MBA-LLB degree.
 See §174.

+87 Courses

-87 Courses In each year, students will enrol in optional courses in the numbers and terms indicated.
+In each year, students will enrol in optional courses in the numbers and terms indicated.
 In admitting students to optional courses, students' preferences are considered, but allocations are made in such a way as to avoid large classes.

-Faculty of Law courses are listed in §201, Course Listings, under Law (LAW)
+Faculty of Law courses are listed in §201, Course Listings, under Law (LAW).